tesa1/rhpc_fix_snakemake_ChIPseq/README.md

 This is a fix for the original snakemake-based Peak calling pipeline from Yongsoo Kim (https://github.com/anoyaro84/snakemake_ChIPseq) used in Zwart lab at the Netherlands Cancer Institute.

+I have checked the output of the fix pipeline and with previously analyzed data and there are no differences.
+The html document in this repository shows the results.

 ##

 There have been minor changes, but the versions of major software such as MACS, MACS2, DFilter, samtools, bedtools, python, etc remain the same.